 Do people that get jawline / midface fillers need epigenetic orthodontics or orthotropics treatment?

-Many people believe bone structure is part of one’s genetic inheritance and therefore, it is set in stone.
+Many people believe bone structure is part of one’s genetic inheritance and that it is set in stone.
 However, there are many epigenetic factors that can influence the structure and development of the skull

 Dr. Mew has an Orthotropic/ Epigenetic orthodontics practice in London, where he helps his adult and child patients achieve forward facial growth and proper jaw position without surgery.
 As you can see in the before and after photo below, the results

 resemble patients receiving facial fillers.
 In the after photo, you can see prominent jawline and chin definition and improved projection of the maxilla bone and mid cheek as compared to the before photo.
 Fillers are a quick superficial "fix," but in the case with Dr. Mew’s patients, the changes are occurring at a deeper level amongst the bones, while also addressing functional changes to allow for proper tongue posture, improved airways, nasal breathing, ideal chewing and swallowing and improved oxygenation.
-Patients of Dr. Mew's and other doctors that use this type of treatment (not the mainstream orthodontic treatment), will achieve improved overall health and enhance their appearance, while patients who get fillers may still suffer of the underlying craniofacial deformities, malocclusion and airway obstructions.
+Patients of Dr. Mew's and other doctors that use this type of treatment (not the mainstream orthodontic treatment), will achieve improved overall health and enhance their appearance, while patients who get fillers may still suffer from the underlying craniofacial deformities, malocclusion and airway obstructions.

 Don't get me wrong, there may be people who seek out cosmetic procedures that are medically fine without any underlying issues.
-However, since the before photos indicate maxilla underdevelopment as being the cause of the lack of forward facial projection, it doesn't hurt to assess a cosmetic patient for any underlying medical issues or refer them to a specialist that can help address these problems if necessary (airway obstruction, tongue tie, TMD, underdeveloped maxilla, deviated septum, etc.).
+However, since the before photos indicate maxilla underdevelopment, it doesn't hurt to assess a cosmetic patient for any underlying medical issues or refer them to a specialist that can help address these problems if necessary.

 There is nothing wrong with wanting to improve the way you look, so no judgement to anyone seeking enhancement options.
-Afterall, it isn't a coincidence that people find the after photos to be more attractive- it is hardwired in our DNA to be attracted to this type of form, as it is correlated with health and function.
+Afterall, it is hardwired in our DNA to be attracted to this type of form, as it is correlated with health and function.
 If you want to improve your breathing, health and facial appearance click here.

 https://pubmed.ncbi.nlm.nih.gov/24658014/ Relationship between nasal obstruction and jaw maturation